tumagonx/nwjs_docs_old/Differences-of-JavaScript-contexts.md

    var messageName = "zero-timeout-message";

    // Like setTimeout, but only takes a function argument.
-   // There's no time argument (always zero) and no arguments
+   // There's no time argument (always 0) and no function's arguments
-   // (you have to use a closure if arguments are necessary). function setZeroTimeout(fn) {
+   // (you have to use a closure if such arguments are necessary). function setZeroTimeout(fn) {
       timeouts.push(fn);
       window.postMessage(messageName, "*");